 University residence hall rooms and apartments use low-flow toilets to conserve water.
 Toilet paper and bodily waste are the only flushable items.
-Students may not dispose of period products, paper towels, baby wipes, personal cleaning wipes, or any other items in the toilet.
+Students may not dispose of feminine products, paper towels, baby wipes, personal cleaning wipes, or any other items in the toilet.
 These items should be disposed of properly in the trash.
 Residents are encouraged to purchase their own plunger for use as needed.
-Residents are expected to learn how to shut off the water in the event of an overflow or first sign of a malfunctioning toilet.
-Signage and instructions will be placed in every room and training will be provided by residential life staff.
-Residents should also contact Residential Life Staff immediately if they suspect any plumbing in their room or apartment is malfunctioning.
+Residents are expected to learn how to shut off the water to their toilet in the event of an overflow, and they are expected to shut off the water at the first sign of a malfunctioning toilet.
+Residents should also contact Public Safety immediately if they suspect any plumbing in their room or apartment is malfunctioning.
 Residents will be held financially accountable for any damage to their room or the building if they misuse a toilet or other plumbing, either negligently or maliciously.